MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

     * NumPy 1.14.5 -> NumPy 1.18.5
     * Keras 2.2.5 -> Keras 2.3.1
 * CBOX files are now written in the STAR format.
+* Now crYOLO allows to use .star files as input. crYOLO will pick all micrographs in the column '_rlnMicrographName'

 As it is still a beta, I recommend to keep your old crYOLO installation and install crYOLO 1.8 in a fresh environment.
 Here are the steps: